ndg63276/alexa-youtube/README.md

 1. Some videos just fail, it's not clear why, they work locally.
 The skill just moves to the next video on the playlist, but this can mean sometimes she announces a video that doesn't play.
 2. Apparently it doesn't work on Sonos devices.
 Sorry about that, email Sonos and ask them to support mp4.
-3. Live videos only work on video devices, eg Spot or Show.
-(Alexa doesn't keep downloading the m3u8 file, so she plays the first 5s and then thinks it has finished)
+3. Live videos work on Gen 2 devices onwards, not on the original Gen 1 Echo.

 ## Setup Instructions